MRGRD56/textractor-integration-extensions/README.md

 ## TextractorTranslatorBridge

-Zero config version of `HttpSender` special for [Textractor Translator](https://github.com/MRGRD56/textractor-translator)
+Zero config version of `HttpSender` made specially for some old versions of [Textractor Translator](https://github.com/MRGRD56/textractor-translator)

 Matches the following config of `HttpSender`: